IanLee1521/IanLee1521.github.io/_pages/resume.md

 * Provides cyber security consulting services for businesses and individuals looking to get ahead of the next cyber threat.
 * Offers penetration testing and vulnerability assessments, analyzing networks for opportunities a hacker would use to gain access to important or sensitive data on your network.
-* Serves as a Subject Matter Expert on a variety of cybersecurity areas as a 1099 contractor, including: vulnerability assessments, internal penetration tests, and training course development & review.
+* Serves as a Subject Matter Expert in a variety of cybersecurity areas as a 1099 contractor, including: vulnerability assessments, internal penetration tests, and training course development & review.

 <!--
 ### InGuardians